-Drinking tea is a healthy habit that has been around for more than 6,000 years and for good reason.
-Besides having to boil water to make it, hence getting rid of bacteria, tea is also one of the quickest way to help one hydrate in an emergency situation.
+Drinking tea is a healthy habit that has been around for more than 6,000 years and for a good reason.
+Besides having to boil water to make it, hence getting rid of bacteria, tea is also one of the quickest ways to help one hydrate in an emergency situation.
 Coffee and caffeinated tea provide an additional boost of energy.
-It helps keeping you alert, while other types of tea have a calming and smoothing effect.
-Not to mention that there are many other teas that have healing effects and their proprieties will prove useful during a time of need.
+It helps to keep you alert, while other types of tea have a calming and soothing effect.
+Not to mention that many other beverages have healing effects and their proprieties will prove useful during a time of need.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website:

 Survival and Preparedness solutions recommended by our readers:

 Survival MD (Knowledge to survive any medical crisis)

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 Sold Out After Crisis (Best 37 Items To Hoard For When a Disaster Strikes)

 Liberty Generator (How to gain complete energy independence)